Hantavirus: Disease

 Hantaviruses are sorted into Old World hantaviruses (OWHVs), which typically cause hemorrhagic fever with renal syndrome (HFRS) in Africa, Asia, and Europe, and New World hantaviruses (NWHVs) which are associated with hantavirus pulmonary syndrome (HPS) in the Americas.
 The case fatality rate of HFRS ranges from less than 1% to 15%, while for HPS it is 30–60%.
 The severity of symptoms of HFRS varies depending on the virus: Hantaan virus causes severe HFRS, Seoul virus moderate HFRS, Puumala virus mild HFRS, and Dobrava-Belgrade virus infection varies from mild to severe depending on genotype.
 The mild form of HFRS caused by Puumala virus and Dobrava-Belgrade virus is often called nephropathia epidemica (NE).
 Repeated infections of hantaviruses have not been observed, so recovering from infection likely grants life-long immunity.

 HFRS is characterized by five phases: febrile, hypotensive, low urine production (oliguria), high urine production (polyuria), and recovery.
 Symptoms usually occur 12–16 days after exposure to the virus.
 Acute kidney disease occurs with kidney swelling, excess protein in urine (proteinuria), and blood in urine (hematuria).
 Other symptoms include headache, lower back pain, nausea, vomiting, diarrhea, bloody stool, the appearance of spots on the skin (petechiae), and hemorrhaging in the respiratory tract.
-Renal failure leads oliguria, and restoration of kidney health comes with polyuria.
+Renal failure leads to oliguria, and restoration of kidney health comes with polyuria.
 Recovery typically takes a few months.
 In more mild cases, the different phases of HFRS may be hard to distinguish, or some phases may be absent, while in more severe cases, the phases may overlap.

 HPS is mainly caused by two viruses: Andes virus and Sin Nombre virus.
 The disease has three phases: prodromal (early), cardiopulmonary, and recovery.
 Symptoms occur about 1–8 weeks after exposure to the virus.
 Early symptoms include fever, headache, muscle pain, shortness of breath (dyspnea), and low platelet count (thrombocytopenia).
 During the cardiopulmonary phase, there is elevated heart rate (tachycardia), irregular heartbeats (arrhythmias), and cardiogenic shock.
 Pulmonary capillary leakage can lead to acute respiratory distress syndrome, buildup of fluids in the lungs (pulmonary edema), hypotension, and buildup of fluid in the chest cavity (pleural effusion).
 These symptoms can cause sudden death.
-After the cardiopulmonary phase is resolved, polyuria occurs while recovery takes months.
+After the cardiopulmonary phase is resolved, recovery typically takes 3 to 6 months, with polyuria.
 While HFRS is associated with renal disease and HPS with cardiopulmonary disease, HFRS may sometimes include cardiopulmonary symptoms associated with HPS and HPS may sometimes include renal symptoms associated with HFRS.